Yvancg/mc-leaner/docs/FAQ.md

 With `--apply`, logs can be moved to a backup folder **only after explicit confirmation**.

 No logs are ever deleted automatically.

 ---

+## What does the App Leftovers module do?

+The App Leftovers module (introduced in v1.4.0) is **inspection-first**.

+It scans common user-level support locations such as:

+- `~/Library/Application Support`
+- `~/Library/Containers`
+- `~/Library/Group Containers`
+- `~/Library/Preferences`

+It identifies **candidate leftover folders** that:

+- exceed conservative size thresholds
+- are not owned by protected Apple or security components
+- do not match currently installed applications

+For each candidate, mc-leaner reports:

+- size
+- last modification time
+- inferred owner or bundle identifier
+- why the item was flagged or skipped

+By default, nothing is moved.

+With `--apply`, mc-leaner:

+- prompts you *per item*
+- moves approved folders to a backup location
+- never deletes anything

+All decisions are explicit and reversible.

+---